LemonNekoGH/kotlinx-cli/README.md

 Pure Kotlin implementation of a generic command-line parser.
 This version is Kotlin/Native only.

 * Declarative: describe what your commands and parameters are
-* Platform-agnostic: core library has no platform-specific dependencies and can be used in any Kotlin project
 * Hackable: build extensions on top of it however you like

-`kotlinx-cli` can be used to create user-friendly and flexible command-line interfaces for Kotlin/JVM, Kotlin/Native, and any other Kotlin console applications.
-Program defines what arguments are expected.
+`kotlinx-cli` can be used to create user-friendly and flexible command-line interfaces, Program defines what arguments are expected.
 `kotlinx-cli` will figure out how to parse those, reporting errors if the program arguments are invalid, and also generate help and usage messages as well.